tomohSains/java-7-11-examples/docs/completable-futures.md

 - There are some complexities around exception-handling (CompletionException); consult the javadoc for more details.
 - There are some complexities around which thread executes non-async CompletableFuture operations (e.g. thenAccept).
 This may cause issues in certain cases (e.g. blocking operation applied to Async HTTP client future) that you should bear in mind.

+## Exercises

+Look at `com.tom.problems.FootballerCompletableFuturesExercisesTest`.
+The goal is to make all the tests pass without modifying the test class itself.
+Make sure to read the javadoc class-under-test for hints.
+When implementing the solution, don't worry about including robust error-handling.